Common Name: Polished Megalodon Shark Tooth Fossil

 Location: Beaufort County, South Carolina, USA

-This is a fine high quality polished Giant Shark Tooth Fossil.
-It is brown in color with blue-white highlights.
+This is a great high quality polished Giant Shark Tooth Fossil.
+It is chocolate brown to a light brown in color with some black highlights, and a neat bourlette.
 The tooth has been polished with a diamond polisher.
 Solid root on this Fossil Meg Tooth.
-The tooth has been inlaid with pyrite.
 Actual specimen pictured & guaranteed authentic.

 This Prehistoric Carnivorous Fish was at the pinnacle of shark evolution.
 Carcharocles (Carcharodon) "meg", an apex predator, comes from the Greek word for “big tooth” or "giant tooth".
 This shark was as gigantic as a bus at a length of 60 feet (18.5 M) and estimated to have weighed between 60-75 tons.